daisyyhuynh/daisyyhuynh/README.md

 ### Hi there 👋

-I am a third year Bachelor of Businesse Adminstration student, concentrating in Accounting.
+I am a third year Bachelor of Business Adminstration student, concentrating in Accounting.